JakubGawlik/Create-CSV-from-CSV-and-SQL/README.md

 # CreateCSVFromCSVAndSQL

-Application creates new.CSV file from existing data.csv using world.sql database.
+Application creates new.csv file from existing data.csv using world.sql database.